BryanBradfo/laas-mission/README.md

 3. Launch the Jupyter Notebook file ITellYouWhatYouLike.ipynb.
 4. You are now ready to run and explore the project.

+## How to get the objective value of regularity + makespan

+To get the objective value of regularity + makespan, you need to run the following jupyter notebook files:

+**Optimal_regularity.ipynb**

+N.B. : You have to possess the academic license of CPLEX to run this code.

 ## I Tell You What You Like with clustering

 If you want to run the code with clustering, you need to run the following jupyter notebook files:

-ITellYouWhatYouLikeClustering.ipynb: The main code for solving the Job-shop problem with user preferences and clustering.
+**ITellYouWhatYouLikeClustering.ipynb**: The main code for solving the Job-shop problem with user preferences and clustering.

 This file calls different functions from the following files:
 - Solver.py: This file contains the class Solver which is used to solve the Job-shop problem.